Octopus-free/Capstone-Project/README.md

 The case solvation consists of:
 - determine target to predict based on the information in 18th feature columns;
 - predict users churn.

+We should explore each dataset's column and find information about users decisions of churn.
+To perform this task we could select and aggregate the data from each column to determine which column consist of user's action to churn or not churn.

+Finally, we have to create a column in the dataset that included information about user churn ('1') or not churn ('0') based on user's action in the dataset.

 <a id="metrics"></a>